kgittens89/yoga-frontend/README.md

 - As a user, I want to be able to edit and remove poses within the sequence I create, so that I do not have to worry if I change my mind

 ### Stretch Goals

 - As a user, I want to be able to search for poses so that I can find poses related to my search
 - As a user, I would like sequences suggested to me so that I can learn how to pick the next pose in the sequence
 - As a user, I would like there to be a list of preset sequences so that I see the most common flow sequences

+### Unsolved Problems and where to go next!

+- While we finished MVP, we have many ideas of where to take the project.
+Firsly, we would like to make the pose details page into a model instead of its own page.
+This way it does not redirect the user when they are in the middle of sequence creation.
+- Next, we would like to create a filter system at the top of the all poses page, this way users will have an easier time finding the next pose they are looking for.
+In this filter, they would be able to select the category of pose they want displayed on the page.
+These have already bee added within the API, we would simply need to build out the functionality on the front end.
+In addition to the filter, a search functionality would be ideal in the user experience so they can narrow down the poses they want to find.
+- We would also love to create a log in system to eventually create sequences that will be saved to a particular user.
+This way, a user will not have to see a ton of sequences that are not theirs.
+- If a log in is created, We want users to have access to a variety of preset sequences to add to their library of sequences.
+Right now, the base app has sun salutation only, so this would involve also creating more base sequences on the backend.
+- Lastly, we are gettiing a few error messages that we have not yet been able to resolve after many hours of tinkering.
+However, everything is rendering on the page as expected, so this would simply be cleaning up the code.